Signs of Common Tree Diseases

 Are you worried that a tree on your property might be diseased or dying?
 It’s smart to be concerned about these things as unhealthy trees are more likely to fall during wind storms.
-The following warning signs should help you determine if your tree needs help.
+The following warning signs for common tree diseases should help you determine if your tree needs help.
 If you notice these issues, contact us right away and we’ll help you with treatment or removal.

 First, just give your tree a visual inspection.
 Are there discolored leaves?
 Is it losing leaves prematurely vs. other trees of the same species?
 Those could be signs that something is wrong.
 Also look for soft spots, open wounds, fungi or rot.
 If you see any cracks in the branches or trunk, this is a sign of serious structural problems that could be caused by disease.